The Best Lawn Fertilizers of 2023

 Q. When is the best time to fertilize your lawn?

 For cool-season grasses like tall fescue and Kentucky bluegrass, fertilize when the soil reaches 55 degrees Fahrenheit or when it has begun active growth.
-For warm-season grasses like Bermuda grass, zoysia, and centipede grass, fertilize when the grass has turned at least 50 percent green after winter dormancy.
+For warm-season grasses like Bermuda grass, zoysia, and centipede grass, fertilize when the grass has turned at least 50 percent green after the winter months.

 Q. How often should you fertilize your lawn?